 I thank the Minister of State.
 This amendment would delete the section detailing a very specific number of hours for sign language interpreting services in education.
 This matter is addressed in the section on the education system that we have just discussed.
 The issue of access to the service for cultural and social purposes, in which regard there would be a voucher system, will be discussed under amendment No. 17, to which the Minister of State referred and which will be ruled out of order.
 However, we hope to move it on Committee Stage in the Dáil and get agreement so that we can put on a legislative footing a system whereby the Government would each year have to consider providing a fund in order that members of the deaf community could, for example, attend job interviews and cultural events.
 Without it, they would be unaware of what was happening because neither they nor the organisations putting on the events could afford interpreters or might not even know that deaf people would be attending.
 Like what happened yesterday in a different way, organisations are not aware that interpreters are required.

-Recommittal is necessary in resect of Government amendment No. 15 as it creates a cost on the public revenue.
+Recommittal is necessary in respect of Government amendment No. 15 as it creates a cost on the public revenue.
 Amendments Nos.
-15, 19, 21 to 39, inclusive, and 46 are related and may be discussed together, by agreement.
+15, 19, 21 to 39, inclusive, and 46 are related and may be discussed together.
 Is that agreed?
 Agreed.

 I note Senator Mark Daly seeks to change this provision so that the consent of a user will be required if the service is not to be provided face to face.
 From our discussions with the deaf community, we know that a remote service may not be suitable in all cases so I am open - I say this very strongly - to considering this suggestion of requiring the user's consent.